cahall555/documentation-cipher/README.md

 #### Development notes

-run: `gunicorn -k eventlet -w 1 --reload app:app` to start python socketio
+To run application locally cd into app and run `pnpm run build` and then `gunicorn -k eventlet -w 1 --reload app:app` to start python socketio.

+Then run `pnpm run preview` and open the preview in the web browser.
+This application can also be run in a docker container.
+See docker section below.

 To keep frontend code looking clean run `pnpm prettier --write . --plugin=prettier-plugin-astro`

 #### docker

-run `docker build -t app . ` and `docker run -d --name app -p 8000:8000 app`
+To run in docker cd into app and run`docker build -t app . ` and `docker run -d --name app -p 8000:8000 app`

 Helpful
 `docker logs app`, `docker rm [NAME]`